 – Credit Report (for mutually agreed Positions of Trust)

 – Motor Vehicle Report

 -Watches and Sanctions:

 - FBI Most Wanted Terrorist List

 - Specially Designated Nationals & Blocked Persons List

 A failure to pass a background screening or confirmed felony conviction must be reported to Subscriber prior to involvement in the provisions of Services.
 Furthermore, any confirmed felony conviction or any alleged offense involving illegal drugs, violence, or a breach of fiduciary duty after the background screening has been completed must be reported to Subscriber before such Prevalent Employee can continue any involvement in the provisions of Services.

 2.9) Hiring of Personnel.
-Subscriber will not recruit any personnel Prevalent assigns to perform Services until one year after completion of the applicable Services, including initiating personal contact for the purpose of hiring.
+Neither party will recruit any personnel the other party assigns to perform Services until one year after completion of the applicable Services, including initiating personal contact for the purpose of hiring.